ouya/docs/ouya-everywhere-unity/ouya-everywhere-unity.md

 The ouya-core.unitypackage contains a static access class for accessing input and the OUYA SDK API for the Unity game engine.
 The input API makes it possible to build your game and without needing to rebuild will automatically add future support for new controllers and devices while still correctly mapping for your game.
 The input API also adds new features like being able to consistently know which controller maps to a player number.
 And if a controller disconnects and reconnects it will maintain the same player number.
 The input API makes it possible to detect if a controller has been disconnected.

 This input API is targeted at the OUYA Android Console and associated devices and is not maintained as a cross-platform input system.

+# Updating #

+Import the `OuyaSDK-Core.unitypackage` to update the plugin.
+In the import dialog uncheck the `AndroidManifest.xml`, `signing key` and `icons` if you don't want to replace your customizations.
+The imported plugin will be ready to `Build and Run` as recompiling the `Java` and `Native` plugins are no longer required now that the package includes the prebuilt libraries.

 # Setup #